stephanemagnenat/librectify/readme.md

 Configure and generate, and in a command line in the build directory, call the ninja provided by the CMake from the SDK.

 Then, compile `librectify` as above, but also set the variable `ANDROID_STL` to `c++_static`, otherwise you'll have linking problems.

+### Reducing the size of the resulting library

+This library hides imported static libraries in an attempt to allow link time size optimisation.
+Two steps allow to reduce the size of the resulting library:
+1. It seems that by default OpenCV imports global symbols from flann.
+To avoid that, if you do not use flann in your project, recompile OpenCV without flann support.
+1. Manually strip the resulting library:
+${NDK_PATH}/toolchains/arm-linux-androideabi-4.9/prebuilt/linux-x86_64/bin/arm-linux-androideabi-strip
+-s src/librectify.so